django-import-export/django-import-export/docs/advanced_usage.rst

 This example declares that the ``Author.name`` value (which has a foreign key relation to ``Book``) will appear in the export.

-Note that declaring the relationship using this syntax sets ``field`` as readonly, meaning this field will be skipped when importing data.
+Declaring the relationship using this syntax means the following:

+  * The field will be skipped when importing data.
 To understand how to import model relations, see :ref:`import_model_relations`.

+  * The default string value of the field will be exported.
+To have full control over the format of the export, see :ref:`field_declaration`.

 .. _field_declaration: